Quantis AI Trading

 Hard rules the LLM cannot override

-Aggression is allowed only inside a cage of survival mechanics enforced before any order is placed.
-The LLM sets the regime and picks the trades; the rules cap the leverage, size the options sleeve, and pull risk the moment drawdown or volatility crosses a line.
+Leverage is set by formula and held inside a cage of survival mechanics enforced before any order is placed.
+The LLM runs the routines and picks the single names; the rules derive the core's leverage from realised volatility, cap it at 2×, keep the hedge on, and pull risk the moment drawdown or volatility crosses a line.

 • Trend-confirmed entries only — above the 20-day MA with positive momentum